AaronBenDaniel/AaronBenDanielWebsite/content/posts/senior/seniorweek02.md

     appendFilePath: true # to append file path to Edit link
 ---

 I spent the first half of my week attempting to get data from an optical computer mouse with an Arduino board.
-My intention was to use the (computer) mouse to track xy movement of my (micro) mouse.
+My intention was to use the (computer) mouse to track the xy movement of my (micro) mouse.
 However, I was ultimately unsuccessful and it appears I will need to find another way to track movement.
 Probably encoders.

 After the disappointing outcome of my exploration into computer mice, I wanted to work on something other than electronics for a few days, so I began refactoring/rewriting my pathfinding code at the suggestion of [Scott Campbell](https://josephscottcampbell.com/), who believed that I could make my implementation of a Flood-Fill pathfinding algorithm significantly more memory efficient.